pronique/CakePHP-ProUtils-Plugin/readme.md

 ### RevisionableBehavior ###

-Currently this Behavior is not aware of multi record inserts, conside this unstable code for now.
+> Currently the RevisionableBehavior is not aware of multi record inserts, conside this unstable code for now.

 Example Usage within your model